orasanen/ALICE/README.md

 Notes:

-- So far, the system has been tested for audio files up to 5 minutes of duration.
-  For substantially longer files, cutting them into shorter pieces before processing is highly recommended.
 - ALICE will require empty hard disk space equal to approx. the size of the .wavs to be processed.